 When angry, do not hold back or act calm only to reach a boiling point.
 The idea is to release anger in short bursts before it reaches an exploding point.
-You may be angry with an adult or with an adolescent.
+You may be angry with an adult or with a child /adolescent.
 The first response to anger in most cases is the use of harsh words.
 Words cut like knives.
-Some can leave permanent scars - on relationships and on a child's self-esteem.
-That is why expressing anger without insulting the other person, adult or adolescent, remains the only civilised way to vent our anger.
+Some can leave permanent scars-on relationships and on an adolescent's self-esteem.
+That is why expressing anger without insulting the other person, adult or child/adolescent, remains the only civilised way to vent our anger.
 Other methods dehumanise.